Unboxed-Software/solana-course/content/anchor-pdas.md

     pub initializer: Signer<'info>,
     pub system_program: Program<'info, System>
 }

-...
 ```

 Here we use the `close` constraint to specify we are closing the `movie_review` account and that the rent should be refunded to the `initializer` account.
-We also include the seed constraints for the the `movie_review` account for validation.
+We also include the `seeds` and `bump` constraints for the the `movie_review` account for validation.
 Anchor then handles the additional logic required to securely close the account.

 ### 6. Testing

+The program should be good to go!
+Now let's test it out.
 Navigate to `anchor-movie-review-program.ts` and replace the default test code with the following.

 Here we: